 - freezing herbs with oil as a preparation for making pesto.

 All of them were too much work for me.
 I know--it sounds like I am just lazy, but really it's just that I have too much going on and need to cut corners somewhere.

 So I ended up trying something easy, doable and workable -- and it worked!

 'Cause that's what I need.
 Less fuss.
 Like my post this past week on The Easiest Way to Peel Garlic.

-Get the job done so that I can get onto something else more meaningful.
-Like my family, the Word, serving others.
+Get the job done so that I can get onto other things!

 How to Freeze Herbs